 “Homeschooling looks different for every family.
 Some homeschooling families have a “school-at-home” approach where their homeschool looks very similar to traditional education, while others may have a more natural approach to homeschooling and use exploration and discovery to ignite their curiosity for learning.
 However, if you are planning to homeschool temporarily then you might want to consider the most straightforward and easiest to implement homeschooling methods.
 For example, there are many online homeschooling curricula out there that enable you to subscribe monthly and get started within a few days.
 For emergency homeschooling, this is a great solution because it will allow you to pick up where your students left off and then discontinue whenever you feel it is safe to return to the classroom.”

 “It’s easy to get caught up in the pressure and advice about what you must do the moment you start homeschooling.
 Many parents feel like they need to run off and purchase curriculum right away and start immediately with a rigorous school schedule.
 Don’t do that.
 Give yourself some grace, give your kids some time.
 It’s okay to start homeschooling slowly.
 Bring the kids home, and take the time to read and research, play and explore the big beautiful world out there.
 Take time to get to know how your kids learn and how they tick.
 You really do have time.
 Take it.”

 “It’s important that we in the homeschooling community do not panic and show kindness and compassion towards each other during these difficult times.”

 “Kids don’t actually sit and work for hours on end.
 The public school teachers build in time to stretch or move around the room and they alternate between different activities to hold the children’s attention.
-A child’s attention span is probably less than what you are assuming.
-Check out this list of average attention spans per age.”
+A child’s attention span is probably less than what you are assuming."

 Let us know what worked for you,